|Camping and Backpacking Essentials

 Other items that may be helpful and don't take up much room or weight are a Hulda Clark zapper (with TENS pads instead of copper pipes) and a gas grill piezoelectric spark device, which may be useful to treat mosquito and other minor insects bites and stings.
 Strike 8 or more times in a circle around the bite or sting.
 It can also be used to start fires using alcohol or other flammable liquids.

 For food, read the recipe for turf's Date Nut Protein Bars, a high density raw food that was developed for camping and backpacking.
-Also see the Kalyx website, which sells an excellent dehydrated vegetable mix, plus other dehydrated food products.
-On the Kalyx homepage, under Foods, click Meal Mixes (there's currently nothing in the Camp Foods category) and scroll down to Soup Vegetables 1 lb.
-They also sell Hearty Vegetable Stew Blend in 1 lb packages, but most of the dehydrated vegetable mixes are only available in 25 lb packages.
-Most of the Kalyx products of this type (as well as bulk herbs) are foil packed Frontier brand.
+Also see Amazon, which sells many dehydrated and freeze dried Frontier Herb products including an excellent dehydrated vegetable mix, plus other dehydrated food products.
+Look for Soup Vegetables 1 lb.
+They also sell Hearty Vegetable Stew Blend in 1 lb packages,

 A conversation from the Electroherbalism listserver regarding a gas grill-like starter used for insect bite relief that originally proposed as a site treatment after vaccinations to help prevent some of the possible ill effects.